AdaCore/spark2014/docs/ug/usage.rst

 When given a list of files, GNATprove will consider this list of files and all its dependencies correctly.
 With option ``-u``, the dependencies are not considered, only the given files themselves.

+With option ``--pedantic``, some compiler choices are forced to a worst-case interpretation of the Ada standard.
+For example, ranges for integer base types are reduced to the minumum guaranteed, not to the matching machine integer type as done in practice on all compilers.

 Output
 ------